 What is a 529?

 A 529 college savings plan is a tax-advantaged account designed to help you pay for college expenses.
 Money in a 529 college savings plan has tax advantages, is professionally managed, and may benefit from the power of compounded growth.
-You can choose from multiple investment options for your contributions to the 529 plan and start an account at any time, with as little as $25.
+You can choose from multiple investment options for your contributions to the 529 plan and start an account at any time, with no minimum contribution.

 The state of New Mexico sponsors two plans: a direct-sold plan and an advisor-sold plan.